zuri-training/chunkfile_team42/README.md

 Splita is powered by Django framework, HTML, CSS, Javascript and MYSQL.

-Splita is a free web platform,however  to be able to perform all the above ,the platform will require you to Sign up or log in first.
+Splita is a free web platform, however  to be able to perform all the above ,the platform will require you to Sign up or log in first.
 Authenticated users will be redirected to a dashboard that lets you split your files as you wish.
 Unauthenticated users can however go through our landing page and documentation to better understand  the service.

 # Technical Issues